 At some point in time, most of you might have experienced some itchiness or grittiness in the eyes.

 In the majority of the cases, this may be because of the dryness in the eyes.
 Ophthalmologists slowly started concentrating on the connection between nutrition and dry eyes.

 As a result, recent researches revealed that omega-3 fatty acids may alleviate the symptoms of dryness.
-Of course, still the researches are going on based on the amount of omega-3 fatty acids to be consumed for this effect.
+Of course, still, the researches are going on based on the amount of omega-3 fatty acids to be consumed for this effect.

 In spite of all that, the latest research findings are so important that they are hard to ignore, according to Robert L. Latkany, M.D., Dry Eye Clinic, New York Eye and Ear Infirmary, New York.

-From this study, the team reported that supplements reduced irritational symptoms of dry eyes, maintained corneal surface smoothness and inhibited conjunctival cell maturation in woman with dry eyes and who were under supplementation.
+From this study, the team reported that supplements reduced irritational symptoms of dry eyes, maintained corneal surface smoothness and inhibited conjunctival cell maturation in a woman with dry eyes and who were under supplementation.

 However, the placebo group’s symptoms still worsened in those 6 months.

 Another latest finding on omega-3 fatty acid was regarding its ability in enhancing cognitive functioning among school children and even in adults.

 An observational study has been conducted by Oxford University and found that omega-3 fatty acids can help boost memory and reading comprehension.